pfederi/pragmaticux/docs/arc42.md

 **Data Structures:**

 - **principles.json**: Array of 8 principles with title, summary, examples, etc.
+- **methods.json**: Detailed method instructions with steps and tips for modal display
 - **decision_tree.json**: Questions and rules for Decision Helper
 - **types/**: TypeScript interfaces for type safety